Jand21/Jand21/README.md

 ### Hi there 👋

 Welcome to my page :metal:
-I'm new here and still learning how github and software developing works. :sparkles:
+I'm new here and still learning how github and web developing works. :sparkles: